 A leading automotive OEM began to receive feedback on its Android Auto equipped infotainment system that some users are experiencing problems when connecting their Android mobile device and synchronising Android Auto functions with the head unit.
 Detailed consumer feedback implies that the infotainment system does not always detect the phone connected to the Android Auto enabled USB port in order to instigate the Android Auto function on the infotainment system.

-Additionally a further consumer field issue reported is that during an Android Auto session an outgoing call initiated from the car does not establish the uplink audio, meaning the called party does not hear any audio from the caller when answering the call.
+Additionally a further field issue reported is that during an Android Auto session an outgoing call initiated from the car does not establish the uplink audio, meaning the called party does not hear any audio from the caller when answering the call.

-During a phone call ATAM monitors the audio levels for the downlink and uplink call audio and measures audio quality, dropouts and reports if any echo is detected.
+During a phone call ATAM Connect monitors the audio levels for the downlink and uplink call audio and measures audio quality, dropouts and reports if any echo is detected.
 Multiple phones will be connected over the course of testing and the functions of Android Auto on the infotainment system are controlled and monitored using an ATAM custom control interface.

-During the test process ATAM collects multiple logs when any unexpected issues are detected.
+During the test process ATAM Connect collects multiple logs when any unexpected issues are detected.
 The precise test failure scenarios along with detailed phone, Bluetooth and USB connection logs are collated and filed for debugging and rectification.

 Nextgen ATAM Connect automation stress testing reproduced the issues reported by customers and identified specific devices that were failing for the problems observed.
 Using the collected reports and logs the precise conditions and scenarios required to reproduce the failures were identified, allowing the root cause of issues to be understood and provided recommendations to fix via firmware update.